LincaMarius/ISAP-1_Programs/README.md

 [ ROM1 ](/ROMS/ROM1)

 ### Program 2
-This program is presented in the book and is the first program presented by the authors to explain the operation of the SAP-1 computer.
+This program is presented in the Book and is the first program presented by the authors to explain the operation of the SAP-1 computer.

 In the book this program is found in Example 10-1 on page 144.